 Anyone who knows me personally knows that I love to have a bit of a rant and a moan about things in life which are, for want of a better word, just a little... shitty.
-I'm not talking about war or famine here, which are obviously extremely shitty, but the little user experience niggles we put up with on a daily basis which could be so much better if people could be bothered to do something about them.
+The little user experience niggles we put up with on a daily basis which could be so much better if people could be bothered to do something about them.

 In this series I'll be running down my biggest peeves when it comes to just plain bad user experience, and this week I'm starting with self checkouts.
 Not just any self checkouts; specifically the ones at popular British supermarket and convenience store chain, Sainsbury's.

 To be clear, I'm not an expert on the software engineering of POS systems; some of the peeves listed below may have perfectly valid explanations from a technical standpoint, but all I can go on is my experience as a user, who's frustrated by these systems on an almost daily basis.

 Peeve 1: Your total is... wrong.